USPS Mandates Cluster Box Units

 Plus, in new housing developments the USPS allows the developer to decide the location of the cluster mailboxes (although it is always advisable to seek advice on the location as well as approval from one’s local postmaster).

-The MailboxWorks, the nation’s leading provider of cluster box unit mailboxes, provides not only the widest selection of CBU cluster mailboxes but also expert guidance in selecting the appropriate cluster box units among the variety of sizes, colors, as well as accessories.
+The MailboxWorks, the nation’s leading provider of cluster box unit mailboxes, provides not only the widest selection of CBU cluster mailboxes but also expert guidance in selecting the appropriate cluster box mailboxes among the variety of sizes, colors, as well as accessories.
+Call us at 1-800-824-9985 for assistance for assistance.